I’m not going to lie but this is the one thing in my blogging life that I used to struggle with massively – blogging consistently.

 It can be very tempting to publish over 5 blog posts a week in order to boost your traffic.

-I usually decide my blog post ideas for a whole Quarter in advance.
+I usually decide on my blog post ideas for a whole month in advance.

 This really makes my work easier.